breadweb/extralife-helper/README.md

 * Shows new donation alerts as they arrive in real-time.
 * Donation messages are read with text-to-speech during donation alerts.
 * Custom sound effects can be specified for the donation alert.
+* Adjust the volume for all sound effects and text-to-speech.
 * Provides a hook to run custom JavaScript when a new donation arrives.
 * Occasionally shows the Extra Life and Children's Miracle Network Hospital logos.
 * Works in "participant" mode or "team" mode.
 * Supports four color themes and three border styles.
 * Works in XSplit, OBS Studio, and any modern browser.
-* Runs locally without dependency on any remote service besides the Extra Life API.
-* Core functionality and appearance can be modified with little JavaScript exprience.
+* Core functionality and appearance can be modified with little JavaScript experience.

 <br>